-Adding a BIOS component
+Adding a BIOS component ("Add BIOS" operation)

-1. Click on the "BIOS" tab 1, then on the " Add BIOS " operation 2, and select the location where your BIOS components are stored from the tree-view 3 before clicking on the "Next >" button:

-Hint: If the "Include all subfolders" option is unchecked only the folder selected in tree-view will be read.
-Check this box if there are subfolders inside your source folder that are required by the BIOS component.
+- 1. Click on the "BIOS" tab 1 or BIOS element 1 in the database tree-view - 2.
+Click on " Add BIOS " operation 2 - 3.
+Select the location where your BIOS components are stored from the tree-view 3 - 4.
+Check the application(s) in the list below - 5.
+Check the "Include all subdirectories" option 5 if there are subfolders inside your source folder that are required by the BIOS component.
+Else, only the folder selected in tree-view will be read - 6.
+Click on the "Next >" button 6

-2. Pick the appropriate file from the list of executable files and click "Next>":
+7. Pick the appropriate file from the list of executable files and click "Next>":

-3. Configure the BIOS component settings:
+8. Configure the BIOS component settings: